IleaDorin/APD-MapReduce/src/README.md

 ---

+  -"Can we use the concurrent_hash_map from tbb library?"
+  -"No, we have concurrent_map at home!"
+  -(concurrent map at home:)
 ## Concurrent_map implemetation
   - The concurrent_map structure is just a list of buckets, each consisting in a unordered_map and a mutex (similar to a normal map but for each bucket access, it locks and unlocks it)